 Drop the Hammer: He's shown in flashback pics that he has a huge war hammer and wielded it against the dragons, but it's never actually seen in game.

-Eye Beams: Gaul's fake eye can fire a green laser beam.
+Eye Beams: Gaul's crystal eye can fire a green laser beam.

 Genre Savvy: Enough to realize that taking away Spyro's powers before the fight was a good idea, and to expect Cynder wouldn't go through with her Face-Heel Turn.
 Loses points though for throwing Spyro into the big scary pillar of dark energy and giving him a Superpowered Evil Side.